CRCHUM-Epilepsy-Group/hexoskin.py/README.md

 Initialize a client instance like this:

+    api = hexoskin.client.HexoApi('myAPIkey', 'myAPIsecret')

+# Authorization

+You may pass an authorization object to each request using the `auth` keyword arg:

+    trainingroutines = api.trainingroutine.list(auth='someuser@hexoskin.com:someuserpassword')

+This might suit your needs, but if you'll be using the same user for all your requests, you can pass it to the api constructor, or set the `auth` attribute on an existing api object:

-    api = hexoskin.client.HexoApi('myAPIkey', 'myAPIsecret', user_auth='someuser@hexoskin.com:someuserpassword')
+    api = hexoskin.client.HexoApi('myAPIkey', 'myAPIsecret', auth='someuser@hexoskin.com:someuserpassword')
+    api.auth = 'someuser@hexoskin.com:someuserpassword'

+The library contains some helper functions for OAuth1 and OAuth2 to help ease the integration process.
+For each, there is a method to generate an authorization URL to send the user to, and a method to handle the result of the callback.

+For OAuth2 there are three possible options depending on your client grant type.

+OAuth2 authentication_code:

+    url = api.oauth2_get_request_token_url(callback_uri, grant_type='authorization_code', scope='readonly')
+    # Then later after receiving the callback, pass the entire URL into the helper function.
+    api.oauth2_get_access_token(callback_uri_with_args)

+OAuth2 implicit:

+    url = api.oauth2_get_request_token_url(callback_uri, grant_type='implicit', scope='readonly')
+    # Then later after receiving the callback, pass the entire URL into the helper function.
+    api.oauth2_get_access_token(callback_uri_with_args)

+OAuth2 password:

+    api.oauth2_get_access_token('username', 'password', scope='readonly')

+`callback_uri` should be a valid URL that you control and is in the list of callbacks for your client.
+The scope does not have to be 'readonly', but it has to be a scope that is in your client's list of allowed scopes.
+At the moment, there are only two scopes, 'readonly' and 'readwrite'.

+There is only one flow for OAuth1:

+    api.oauth1_get_request_token_url(callback_uri)
+    # Then later after receiving the callback, pass the entire URL into the helper function.
+    api.oauth1_get_access_token(callback_uri_with_args)

+For every OAuth flow, the `api.auth` attribute is populated for you, after a successful OAuth authentication, you can make requests without passing an auth argument into your requests.

 # Getting data

-You can query the API using the list() or get() methods of a ApiResourceAccessor.
+Most commonly, you will query the API using the list() or get() methods of a ApiResourceAccessor.
 An ApiResourceAccessor is created for each endpoint on an instance of a HexoApi.

 Get the current user's info